seespinoza/JDM_Car_Price/README.md

 ## Project Description

-To fufill CarWax's request we underwent the following steps:
+To fulfill CarWax's request we underwent the following steps:

 1) Scraped the Car From Japan website for all available used car listings using a python script.
 2) Performed an Exploratory Data Analysis